masutaka/emacs-helm-esa/README.md

 ### `helm-esa`

-* A function to be able to select your Esa Stocks
+* A function to be able to select the searched esa articles

 ### `helm-esa-source`

-* A helm source for your Esa Stocks
+* A helm source for the searched esa articles

 ### `helm-esa-search-query`